Efficient Arduino Programming with Arduino CLI and Visual Studio Code

 Using the Arduino CLI

-The README in the Arduino CLI GitHub repository includes a great rundown of the features and capabilities of the tool.
-We highly recommend scanning through the README before continuing on.
+The User Documentation linked from the Arduino CLI GitHub repository includes a great rundown of the features and capabilities of the tool.
+We highly recommend scanning through the User Documentation before continuing on.
 Give the Arduino CLI a try!
 Check out its capabilities.

 Here are a few critical options you can provide the tool as you begin using it: